 Let your High Holidays mean more by sharing the celebration with the poor of Israel.

 The High Holidays bring together the global Jewish family.
-This Rosh Hashana and Yom Kippur, millions will gather in synagogues around the world to remember what it means to be part of the nation.
+This Rosh Hashana, Yom Kippur and Sukkos, millions will gather in synagogues around the world to remember what it means to be part of the nation.
 We will celebrate a new year with festive clothing and holiday meals.
 Yet without our help, thousands of the working poor in Israel will not be able to share in our celebration.

 Struggling against a cold economic climate and an increasingly inequitable job market, many of these families will be unable to provide even a chicken for the family holiday meals.
 The hunger of every other day will characterize these special days as well – unless we stand up for what Rosh Hashana and Yom Kippur really mean.

-This Rosh Hashana, include the poor of Israel in your celebration of the Jewish New Year.
+This holiday, include the poor of Israel in your celebration of the Jewish New Year.

 Start Your Year Off Right with Yad Eliezer